How to Find Rest for Your Soul

 You are tired in a way sleep cannot fix.

+Your soul is tired.
 Tired from striving.
 Tired from carrying burdens.
-Tired from the weight of expectations, worries, and questions that never seem to resolve.
+Tired from the weight of expectations, worries, and questions that never quite resolve.

 If that is where you are, you are not alone.
-And there is a rest available that goes far deeper than physical sleep.
+And there is a rest available that goes far deeper than sleep.

 The Difference Between Body Tired and Soul Tired

 Soul tiredness does not respond to a nap.
 It requires a different kind of rest.
+If you also feel emotionally overloaded, see How to Stop Feeling Overwhelmed.

 Why Your Soul Gets Tired